Renformation

 Tabernacle in Bible was circular not rectangular, says Bible-loving engineer | Christian Times

-Summed up in one sentence
+Summed up in one sentence.

-The Tabernacle's curtains are seamed together by the 4-cubit "edge, end, outermost" (Ex.
-26:4),
+The Tabernacle's curtains are joined together as one by their 4-cubit "edge, end, outermost"

 Ezra 3:12